 Are you looking for a quick read?
 Then, try our article, Top 10 Snowshoeing Tips For First-Time Snowshoers.

 How To Put On Snowshoes

 - Some snowshoes are universal and can go on either foot.
-Others will have the right and left foot labeled on the shoe.
+Others will have the right and left foot labeled on the snowshoe.

-- Place the ball of your foot in the center of the binding so your foot isn’t too far forward or too far back of the snowshoe.
+- Place the ball of your foot in the center of the binding.
+Your foot shouldn’t be too far forward or too far back of the snowshoe.

 - Tighten all straps or bindings (toe, heel, in-step).
 Make sure it’s not too tight or too loose.

-- If any excess from straps, make sure they’re tucked in so you don’t step on them while snowshoeing.
+- If any excess from straps, make sure you tuck them in so you don’t step on them while snowshoeing.

 - Head out and have fun!

 - After snowshoeing, brush off any snow or ice balls from your snowshoes.
-To help prevent ice balls in wet snow, use a lubricant such as WD-40 or ski wax to the bottom of your shoe.
+To help prevent ice balls in wet snow, apply a lubricant such as a ski wax to the bottom of your snowshoe.
 Be careful not to over-apply!

-Making tracks through the untouched snow.
+To break trail is to make tracks through the untouched snow.
 The depth of the snow will determine how difficult your effort will be to break the trail.
-You may need to take slower and higher lifting steps in deep snow.
+You may need to take it slower and lift your steps higher off the ground in deep snow.

 Check out this quick, 5-minute video for more information on snowshoeing fundamentals: